-Italy is home to the largest number of UNESCO world heritage sites in the world.
-After the annual announcement of new sites by the UNESCO committee, the country now boasts 58 world heritage locations.
-New additions are the porticoes, or sheltered walkways, of Bologna, the fourteenth-century fresco cycles of Padua as well as the Montecatini Terme of Tuscany, part of the designation of "The Great Spa Towns of Europe", which stretch across seven countries.
+Italy is home to the largest number of UNESCO world heritage sites.
+After the 2020/21 announcement of new sites, the country's count went up to 58 world heritage locations.
+New additions were the porticoes, or sheltered walkways, of Bologna, the fourteenth-century fresco cycles of Padua as well as the Montecatini Terme of Tuscany, part of the designation of "The Great Spa Towns of Europe", which stretch across seven countries.
 As far as 2022/23 additions go, there is only one Italian contender - the karst caves on the Northern Apennines - but attention has been turning to another development: The nomination of World Heritage site Venice on Monday for the list of endangered monuments.
 A release by UNESCO said that the city administration had not done enough to finalize safeguards against climate change and over-tourism threats.

-In total, the UNESCO list includes 1,155 monuments in 167 countries as world heritage sites.
-No matter how many additions a country could make, any new property on the list is sure to boost tourism when winning the prestigious label.
-The U.S. remained at 24 listed sites in 2021, thereby leaving the top 10.
+In total, the UNESCO list includes 1,157 monuments in 167 countries as world heritage sites.
+No matter how many additions, any new property on the list is sure to boost tourism when winning the prestigious label.
+The U.S. remained at 24 listed sites ahead of the 2022/23 announcement - rank 12.
 The listed properties include the Grand Canyon, Yellowstone National Park, the Taos Pueblo and Philadelphia’s Independence Hall.
-The UK added two properties - the slate landscape of Northwest Wales and Bath as part of the spa towns of Europe - but sadly also lost one.
+The UK added two properties in 2020/21 - the slate landscape of Northwest Wales and Bath as part of the spa towns of Europe - but sadly also lost one.
 The Maritime Mercantile City in Liverpool was deleted due to new building developments in its area.
 In 2022/23, none are nominated while an assessement of the status of Stonehenge - threatened in its status by the planned construction of a highway tunnel - is still outstanding.